theonion/bulbs-public-ads-manager/README.md

 ```

-### Testing Prebid Examples

-There is an `examples` directory which contains a test page, ad map, minimal webpack file needed to build a standalone test page running on a local server.

 ## Creating a new release

 * inside of your ```bower.json``` and ```package.json``` files update the version in accordance with [semver](http://semver.org/)